biocabon economics is an international expert network providng services related to sustainable land use.

 Political Scientist and Economist Dr. Michael Dutschke is an experienced policy advisor, consultant and speaker.
 He is promoting a new paradigm; the Economics of Abundance.
 Economic crisis, he claims, ... read more...

-With its network of experts on climate change, land use, forestry, biodiversity and biomass use, biocarbon consult is a think tank on all relevant aspects of landscape carbon.
+With its network of experts on climate change, land use, forestry, biodiversity and biomass use, biocarbon economics is a think tank on all relevant aspects of landscape carbon.

 In real life, all forest climate mitigation projects have so far not been able to regrow the timber that was wasted in academic and policy papers and in negotiation drafts on carbon forestry.
 The reason is that forests are living organisms inserted in social, economic, geological and climatic context.
 As no single forest is like the other, policymakers have not been able to find once-size-fits-all solutions to methodological challenges.

-biocarbon consult's experts always link back to the actual practice of land use.
+biocarbon economics' experts always link back to the actual practice of land use.
 Their expertise comes as much from international negotiations and academic research, as from project planning and implementation.
 One of the major achievements of the company has been the establishment of the independent Global Conservation Standard, which looks at land use in a holistic way and starts protecting natural landscapes with the direct involvement of communities, all financed or co-financed by the private sector.
-Nowadays, biocarbon consult no longer represents the GCS, but it contributes to conservation projects as a service provider.

 Land use is more than forests, and forests are more than just carbon.
 Natural landscapes provide livelihoods.
 Instead of preaching scarcity, let's appreciate the abundance well-managed natural systems have to offer.